What Is The Mandatory Parenting Programme In Singapore?

 Who Is The Mandatory Parenting Programme For?

-According to Section 94A of the Women’s Charter, it is mandatory for all parents with children below 21 years old to attend the MPP or CPP before they can file for divorce, provided they do not have an agreement on the grounds for divorce and all ancillary matters.
+Under Section 94A of the Women’s Charter, all parents with children below 21 years old must attend the MPP or CPP before they can file for divorce, provided they do not have an agreement on the grounds for divorce and all ancillary matters.

-This ensures that parents consider the welfare of their children and try to resolve disagreements constructively before proceeding with a divorce.
+This ensures that parents consider their children’s welfare and try to resolve disagreements constructively before proceeding with a divorce.

 The MPP, or CCP, is an initiative by the Ministry of Social and Family Development designed to support parents through the divorce process.
 Failure to complete the CPP can delay or affect the divorce proceedings under the Women’s Charter.